Sweden women's national rugby union team

 The Sweden women's national rugby union team are a national sporting side of Sweden, representing them at rugby union.
 The side first played in 1984.

 History

-Sweden are considered one of the pioneers of women’s test rugby.
+Sweden are considered one of the pioneers of women's test rugby.
 In 2017, they returned to the international 15s scene after a three-year absence.

 Sweden won the 2021–2022 Rugby Europe Women's Trophy.
+In the opening match of the 2024 Rugby Europe Women's Championship they lost to the Netherlands, 59–0.